canonical/lxd/specs/command-line-user-experience.md

 can list the certificates which the server currently trusts, delete entries (based on their fingerprint) and add new entries using a provided certificate.

+The edit commands are there to offer a more convenient user interface by opening a text editor in which the current configuration is displayed alongside a set of useful examples.
+The user can then edit things in place and when saved, all changes will be committed.

 **Examples**